Jayakanth2005/Jayakanth2005/README.md

 🛠️ Building platforms that drive Social Accountability like complaint management & public data dashboards --- 🧠

-**Currently Learning** - 🌐 Advanced backend strategies for real-time apps using **Flask, Firebase, Nodejs and API integrations** - ☀️ Solar & weather data analysis for smarter energy predictions - ⚙️ Optimizing scalable backends for apps like Renewify and BIPV ---
+**Currently Learning** - 🌐 Advanced backend strategies for real-time apps using **Django, Flask, Firebase, Nodejs and API integrations** - ☀️ Solar & weather data analysis for smarter energy predictions - ⚙️ Optimizing scalable backends for apps like Renewify and BIPV ---

 **🤝 I’m Open to Collaborate On** - 🌀 APIs or Firebase-integrated platforms - 🔋 Renewable Energy & Environmental Data Platforms - 📱 **Complaint Management Systems** for smart cities or communities - ⚡ Tools that enhance civic engagement or automate social impact workflows ---